Walking Shoes For People With Flat Feet

 In addition to these general points, people who suffer from flat feet also need to think about the support inside the shoe, specifically around the arch area.

 Most walking shoes will come with some arch support already, but many brands tend to only provide a slightly better level of support than would be considered “normal”, hoping that those of us with painful feet will use their own orthotics or shoe inserts too.

-However, if you try a new pair of shoes on with extra arch support built in, you will feel it immediately.
+However, if you try a new pair of shoes on with extra arch support built-in, you will feel it immediately.

-In fact, it might feel like there is too much arch support to be begin with - but like with most shoes, you will need time to get used to them and to break them in.
+In fact, it might feel like there is too much arch support to begin with – but like with most shoes, you will need time to get used to them and to break them in.